Many people spend their working years trying to save enough money for retirement. But how can you predict what your spending will look like then?

 Here’s What Your Spending Will Probably Look Like in Retirement

-According to data from the Employee Benefit Research Institute, here’s a breakdown of the biggest average annual expenses among older households for 2017 — the most recent year for which data is available:
+According to data from the Employee Benefit Research Institute, here’s a breakdown of the biggest average annual expenses among older households from a study it conducted in 2022.

-Some categories — like health care and gifts/contributions — become quite a bit more expensive over time as you get deeper into retirement.
-Meanwhile, other categories like transportation and entertainment actually become less of a spending priority for most people (and therefore cheaper) as you age.
+Some categories, like health care, can become quite a bit more expensive over time as you get deeper into retirement.
+Meanwhile, other categories, including transportation and entertainment, actually become less of a spending priority for most people as they age.

-Whether you’re in the thick of your golden years or you’re still preparing diligently in your “pre”tirement days, we’ve got ideas to help you lower the seven main retirement expense categories.
+Whether you’re well into your retirement or you’re still preparing diligently in your “pre-tirement” years, we’ve got ideas to help you lower the six main retirement expense categories.

-There are multiple ways to lower the cost of your housing in retirement.
-The possibilities include:
+There are multiple ways to lower the cost of your housing in retirement:

 - Pay off your mortgage